Iraq's president will summon the Turkish ambassador over airstrikes in Iraq's Kurdish region | Law-Order

 - Iraq

-The Iraqi president announced Tuesday that he will summon Turkiye's ambassador and hand him a formal letter of protest over recent Turkish airstrikes on Iraqi territory.
+The Iraqi president has announced that he will summon Turkiye's ambassador and hand him a formal letter of protest over recent Turkish airstrikes on Iraqi territory.

 Rashid belongs to the Patriotic Union of Kurdistan (PUK) party, which has its main seat of power in Sulaymaniyah.